giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 For instance, the Common Network Function Virtualisation Infrastructure Telecom Taskforce
-(CNTT) {{CNTT}}}}, {{GSMA}}, jointly hosted by GSMA and the Linux Foundation, intended to harmonize the definition of above-mentioned computing capability instances or flavors for abstracting capabilities of the underlying NFVI facilitating a more efficient utilization of the infrastructure and simplifying the integration and certification of functions, where certification means the assessment of the expected behavior for a given function according to the level of resources determined by a given flavor.
-Evolution of this initiative is
-Anuket {{Anuket}}, working on different architectures for well known tools such as OpenStack and Kubernetes.
+(CNTT) {{CNTT}}}}, {{GSMA}}, jointly hosted by GSMA and the Linux Foundation, intends to harmonize the definition of above-mentioned computing capability instances or flavors for abstracting capabilities of the underlying NFVI, facilitating a more efficient utilization of the infrastructure and simplifying the integration and certification of functions.
+(Here certification means the assessment of the expected behavior for a given function according to the level of resources determined by a given flavor.)
+An evolution of this initiative is Anuket {{Anuket}}, which works to consolidate different architectures for well-known tools such as OpenStack and Kubernetes.

 Taking CNTT as an example, the flavors or instances can be characterized according to:

 *  *Type of instance (T):* The types of instances are characterized as B (Basic), or N (Network Intensive).
-The latter can come with extensions for network acceleration for offloading network intensive operations to hardware.
+The latter includes network acceleration extensions for offloading network intensive operations to hardware.

 * *Interface Option (I):* It refers to the associated